Summary

 No matter where I was or what time it was, I would’ve preferred to be lying in a scalding hot bath, which was the only thing besides not eating that made me feel better, although not much.

 Celiacs are famous for their disastrous digestive tracts, but going gluten-free did not result in any great improvement in mine until I started experimenting with supplements.
-I believe the problem was three-fold:
+Damage caused by celiac works thusly:

 1. Celiac disease causes atrophy in the intestinal villi that produce the different enzymes the body uses to break different substances down.
 So half-digested food was running amok up and down the line, and the rest of the digestive system refused to have anything to do with it.